ksoichiro/gradle-console-reporter/README.md

         // Set this property to false if you don't need stacktrace.
         // Default is true.
         stacktraceEnabled true
     }

+    jacoco {
+        // Set this property to false if you don't need JaCoCo report.
+        // Default is true.
+        // Even if this is true, reporting will not work
+        // without applying jacoco plugin.
+        enabled true

+        // Set this property to false if you want to see console report always. onlyWhenJacocoTaskExecuted true
+        // Set this property to your custom JacocoReport type task name, if you need.
+        // Default is 'jacocoTestReport'.
+        jacocoTaskName 'jacocoTestReport'

+        // Set this property to your JaCoCo report XML file.
+        // Default is null, which means
+        // ${project.buildDir}/reports/jacoco/test/jacocoTestReport.xml
+        // will be parsed.
+        reportFile

+        // Set this property to a certain C0 coverage percentage.
+        // When the coverage is greater than or equals to this value,
+        // the coverage will be shown with green color.
+        // Default is 90.
+        thresholdFine 90

+        // Set this property to a certain C0 coverage percentage.
+        // When the coverage is greater than or equals to this value,
+        // the coverage will be shown with yellow color.
+        // (When the coverage is less than this value, result will be red.)
+        // Default is 70.
+        thresholdWarning 70
+    }
+}

+// You need to set xml.enabled to true
+// if you want to print report for JaCoCo. jacocoTestReport {
+    reports {
+        xml.enabled true
+    }
 }
 ```